Where are they now? Both Xls from Man Utd & City’s 2010 League Cup semi

 The left-back signed for Juventus before moving to Marseille, but his contract was terminated after he kicked a fan in the head.
 Yes, really.

 Evra returned to England with West Ham in 2018, but he made just five appearances for the club and announced his retirement in 2019.
-The 38-year-old has now returned to Old Trafford to complete his coaching badges.
+The 39-year-old has now returned to Old Trafford to complete his coaching badges and also works as a pundit for Sky Sports.

 Carrick won a plethora of honours during his 12 years at United and is now part of Ole Gunnar Solskjaer’s coaching staff at Old Trafford.